Home » Do Quaker Parrots Like To Cuddle?

 They can become unhappy and withdrawn if they don’t get the attention they crave.
 However, once Quaker parrots bond with humans, they show appreciation through their affectionate actions.

-Are Quaker Parrots Cuddly?
+Cuddliness of Quaker Parrots

 Quaker parrots’ behavior toward people depends on their upbringing, training, and care.
 Their behavioral characteristics range from friendly and fun-loving to boisterous and poorly behaved.